gitrey/deployment-options-on-gcp/README.md

 ## Deployment Options on Google Cloud

-So you've vibe-coded your innovative idea, turning that raw concept into a working application.
+So you've implemented your innovative idea, turning that raw concept into a working application.
 Now, the next big step is to get it out there, accessible to users, reliably and at scale.
 This often means deploying a mix of frontend components (HTML, JavaScript, CSS, images) and your powerful backend code.

 Google Cloud offers a robust ecosystem of services designed to host these assets, catering to every need from simple static sites to complex, scalable GenAI agents.
 Let's dive into your options.